Reason: Reason, imagination, mimesis, and memory

-The recent modern writings of Terrence Deacon and Merlin Donald, writing about the origin of language, also connect reason connected to not only language, but also mimesis.
-More specifically they describe the ability to create language as part of an internal modeling of reality specific to humankind.
+Terrence Deacon and Merlin Donald, writing about the origin of language, connect reason not only to language, but also mimesis.
+They describe the ability to create language as part of an internal modeling of reality, and specific to humankind.
 Other results are consciousness, and imagination or fantasy.
-In contrast, modern proponents of a genetic predisposition to language itself include Noam Chomsky and Steven Pinker, to whom Donald and Deacon can be contrasted.
+Modern proponents of a genetic predisposition to language itself include Noam Chomsky and Steven Pinker.